How to Use HypaSites Effectively: The Complete Tutorial

 Tracking and Analytics: Set It Up Before You Launch

+On top of the built-in lead and email tracking, you'll usually want your own analytics layer for paid traffic.
 A page without analytics is a page you can't learn from.
 Set up tracking before you drive traffic.

 The minimum setup for any landing page: Google Analytics 4 (add your measurement ID), a conversion event in GA4 for your primary CTA action, and UTM parameters on every inbound link.
 Without UTMs, all your campaign traffic looks like direct traffic in GA4 and becomes nearly impossible to attribute correctly.